agsb/milliForth-6502/Notes.md

 _19/06/2024_

-    Great review of heap and stack core code, reorder tib, sp, rp, pad.
+    Great review of heap and stack core code, reorder tib, sp, rp, pic.

 _16/06/2024_

-    Return to MITC paradigm.
+    Return to MTC paradigm.
-    it will grow the size of code, but will work. todo a real DTC code, later.
+    it will grow the size of code, but will work ? todo a real DTC code, later.

 _15/06/2024_